 If you want to build stronger legs, don’t overlook the importance of learning a little bit about your leg muscle anatomy.

 No, you don’t need a degree in biology to build a great physique.
-But a basic understanding of the muscles in your legs can help you understand which exercises will be most effective — and which are an injury waiting to happen or a flat-out waste of time.
+But a basic understanding of your leg muscles can help you understand which exercises will be most effective — and which are an injury waiting to happen or a flat-out waste of time.

 At the very least, you’ll understand exactly what an instructor means when they say, “Feel this in your quads.”

-Ready for a guided tour of your the upper and lower leg muscle anatomy?
+Ready for a guided tour of your upper- and lower-leg-muscle anatomy?
 Read on.

 The quad muscles— which form the meaty mass on the front of your thighs — are among your strongest muscle groups, and play a critical role in athletic activities.

-Together, these muscles straighten your knee, stabilize your knee joint, assist in flexing your hip (drawing your knee towards your chest), and help absorb force when you land after jumping or leaping.
+Together, these upper-leg muscles straighten your knee, stabilize your knee joint, assist in flexing your hip (drawing your knee toward your chest), and help absorb force when you land after jumping or leaping.

-True to their name, the quads consist of four major muscles:
+True to their name, the quads consist of four major muscles of the leg:

 - Rectus femoris.
 This muscle runs from front of your hip to the quadriceps tendon (the fibrous band above your kneecap), crosses both the hip and the knee joint, and assists in hip flexion.